 Study items to be considered include, but are not limited to:

-– What are the relevant requirements for the APIs (e.g. APIs for the set-top-boxes or digital receivers) to support the required advanced content distribution and functionalities?
+– What are the relevant requirements for the APIs, the related frameworks and the software architectures to support the required advanced content distribution and functionalities?

-– What are the specifications of the APIs that can be recommended for use in applications, paying attention to their desirable interoperability with other APIs used in other services and next generation set-top boxes for the reception of advanced content distribution services via interactive systems?
+– What are the specifications of the APIs, the related frameworks and the software architectures that can be recommended for use in applications?

+NOTE 1 – Interoperability with other APIs used in other services and next generation set-top boxes for the reception of advanced content distribution services via integrated broadband cable networks, should be taken into account.

-– What are the specification of APIs that can be recommended for use in multiple devices, such as multiple STBs or mobile devices, to provide a service, paying attention to the desirable interoperability with other APIs used in each device, to enable advanced content distribution services via interactive systems?
+– What are the specifications of the APIs, the related frameworks and the software architectures that can be recommended for use in multiple devices, such as multiple STBs or mobile devices, to provide a service?

+NOTE 2 – Interoperability with other APIs used in each device, to enable advanced content distribution services via integrated broadband cable networks, should be taken into account.

-– What are the appropriate Operating Systems architectures and frameworks that can be recommended to enable advanced content distribution services via interactive systems?
+– What are the appropriate Operating Systems architectures and frameworks that can be recommended to enable advanced content distribution services via integrated broadband cable networks?

-– What are the specifications of the APIs that can be recommended to provide the mechanisms to allow its future extension to further functionalities?
+– What are the specifications of the APIs, the related frameworks and the software architectures that can be recommended to provide the mechanisms to allow its future extension to further functionalities?

-– What are the specifications of APIs to support accessibility requirements?
+– What are the specifications of the APIs, the related frameworks and the software architectures to support accessibility requirements?

 E.3 Tasks